lahmatiy/react-render-tracker/README.md

 - Self and subtree rendering timings (hidden by default, use toggle in the right top corner to enable it)
 - Open a source location in an editor
 - Overall stats on events and component instances in the status bar
+- API for a fetching and processing captured data for a [browser](#option-3--data-client-in-a-browser) and [headless browser frameworks](#option-4--data-client-in-a-headless-browser-framework)
 - More to come... (see [roadmap](https://github.com/lahmatiy/react-render-tracker/issues/6))

 ## How to use